rekola/radix-cpp/README.md

 but more support is forthcoming.
 Also, deletion of keys is not yet possible.

-There may still be bugs in the implementation.
-Proper test have not yet been created, and there may be issues especially when using strings as key.

 ### Time Complexity

 | Operation | Average | Worst Case |